 If you opt to study for two years at Uppsala University you can select one of the other specialisations within this Master's Programme in Sustainable Destination Development during the second year:

 You are highly motivated and have confidence in your own ability and knowledge.
 You have an analytical attitude and are both able and willing to express your thoughts.
 Talking and writing in English is surely no problem for you and you expect to contribute as much to the educational experience of others as you expect to learn from their previous experiences and knowledge.
-You are used to working independently and in groups and always see education as an opportunity to learn as much as possible, whether it is in the curriculum or not.
+You are used to working independently but you are also a good team player.
+You always see education as an opportunity to learn as much as possible, whether it is in the classroom or not.
 You are curious and ambitious.

 You, as we, believe that experts in this field will be in high demand since the tourism sector is facing more and more serious sustainability challenges, socially, ecologically and economically.
 Therefore, starting to work right after graduation is something you are considering.
 A future PhD education is also a possibility you might have thought about so you would value an opportunity to get in closer contact with current research.